alphagov/static/doc/surveys.md

 Not providing any `activeWhen` parameters, or providing an empty `activeWhen` parameter will apply the survey to all pages on GOV.UK between `startTime` and `endTime`, so take care when doing this.

 ### `startTime` and `endTime`
 The survey will only be considered "active" between these dates and times.
-Where an explicit time is not provided (e.g. startTime) note that JavaScript will assume 00:00:00.000 i.e. just after midnight.
+These strings are passed into `new Date(...)` to parse them into real times, so note that where an explicit time is not provided (e.g. startTime) this will assume 00:00:00.000 i.e. just after midnight.